Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 So in the end I would recommend to try out `tsl::hopscotch_map` or `tsl::robin_map` and see which one work the best for your use case.

-**For memory efficiency.** If you are storing small objects (< 32 bytes) with a trivial key comparator, `spp::sparse_hash_map` should be your go to hash map.
+**For memory efficiency.** If you are storing small objects (< 32 bytes) with a trivial key comparator, `tsl::sparse_map` should be your go to hash map.
 Even though it is quite slow on insertions, it offers a good balance between lookup speed and memory usage, even at low load factor.
+It is also faster than both `google::sparse_hash_map` and `spp::sparse_hash_map` while providing more functionalities.

 When dealing with larger objects with a non-trivial key comparator, you may also want to try `tsl::ordered_map` even if you don't need the order of insertion to be kept.
 It can grow the map quite fast as it never need to move the keys-values outside of deletions and provides good performances on lookups while keeping a low memory usage.
 For smaller objects with a trivial key comparator, it is only as good as `std::unordered_map` for lookups.